2025 Language First Conference

 Wednesday, April 23

-8:00 - 9:15 am - early language experience wires the linguistic brain: evidence from deaf individuals with varying early language expereince
+8:00 - 9:15 am - early language experience wires the linguistic brain: evidence from deaf individuals with varying early language experience

 Dr. qi cheng